 The temple of the mind

 It is at this point that the figure of the poet intervenes directly.
 He wishes to compensate for the lack of devotion to this goddess with his poetic art.
 Keats proclaims himself the priest of the only goddess left to shine on the ruins of Olympus.
 He proposes, with this Ode, to create a temple for Psyche in his mind.
 The solution to the unfair treatment of Psyche, the belate divinity, is the individual veneration of the poet.

 Yes, I will be thy priest, and build a fane

 In some untrodden region of my mind,

 With the wreath’d trellis of a working brain

 Psyche is painted as the very divinity of modernity.
 She is the emblem of distance from the ancients, of the loss of direct contact with the sacred.
-At the same time, she represents the possibility to reconnect with the divine in the aridity of the modern era.
-In the classical world, the sacredness of things was as clear as their very existence.
-While Psyche’s era is the time of separation.
-Metaphors aside, this means that the only gateway to the sacred for the modern man is to worship the soul.
+At the same time, she represents the possibility of reconnecting with the divine in the aridity of the modern era.
+In the classical world, the sacredness of things was as evident as their very existence.
+In contrast, Psyche’s era is a time of separation.
+Metaphors aside, this means that the only gateway to the sacred for modern man is to worship the soul.
 Cultivating it means having access to the divine that seemed to be irreparably out of reach.

 The vale of Soul-making

 Since it is explained that the cult of Psyche coincides with the cult of the soul, the figure of Love takes on an allegorical meaning too.
-The hoped-for arrival of winged Love at the end of the Ode might refer to the achievement of that personal bliss to which the soul would lead.
+The hoped-for arrival of winged Love at the end of the Ode might refer to achieving that personal bliss to which the soul would lead.